paintdream/WinNMP/bin/nginx-1.7.7/README.txt

     *   Bundle StrawberryPerl to make command-line utilities like "resty" work out of the box (without manually installing a Perl).

-    *   Deliver an alternative Win32 binary package built with best debuggin capabilities (like enabling NGINX debugging logs, disabling C compiler optimizations, and enabling all the assertions and checks).
+    *   Deliver an alternative Win32/Win64 binary package built with best debugging capabilities (like enabling NGINX debugging logs, disabling C compiler optimizations, and enabling all the assertions and checks).

-    *   Deliver binary packages for 64-bit Windows (Win64).

 Details About The Building Process
-    Usually you do not need to worry about how the Win32 binaries were built on the maintainers'' side.
+    Usually you do not need to worry about how the Win32/Win64 binaries were built on the maintainers'' side.
 But if you do, please read on.

-    The Win32 build of OpenResty is currently built via the MinGW/MSYS toolchain, including MinGW gcc 4.8.1, MSYS perl, MSYS bash, MSYS make, and etc. Basically, it is currently built via the following cmmands:
+    The Win32/Win64 build of OpenResty is currently built via the MSYS2/MinGW toolchain, including MinGW gcc 7.2.3, MSYS2 perl 5.24.4, MSYS2 bash, MSYS2 make, and etc. Basically, it is currently built via the following commands:

-        PCRE=pcre-8.39
-        ZLIB=zlib-1.2.8
-        OPENSSL=openssl-1.0.2j
+        PCRE=pcre-8.42
+        ZLIB=zlib-1.2.11
+        OPENSSL=openssl-1.1.0h

         mkdir -p objs/lib || exit 1
         cd objs/lib || exit 1